The collection includes:

 How long can you check out DVDs?
 What about fines?
 Check our loan policies page.

-Multiple databases of streaming video that the Libraries subscribe to offer films that can be accessed anywhere (providing netid and password when off-campus).
+Multiple databases of streaming video that the Libraries subscribe to offer films that can be accessed anywhere (use Duke netid and password authentication).

 DVDs come in 6 regional formats.
 Region 1 is North America, Region 2 is Europe, etc. Region 1 DVDs, for example, can only be played on a Region 1 player or on a code free player, which is a player that has been modified to play discs from all regions.
 Lilly’s DVDs that need a code free player are labeled with the sticker “Requires Code-Free Player”.
 Lilly has 3 code-free players for your use in its viewing stations.
 Region codes are usually indicated on the back of the DVD box by a number superimposed over a globe (pictured at right).
 Most DVDs from all regions will also play in a computer with a DVD drive.